zelisinho/anypoint-examples/importing-a-CSV-file-into-Mongo-DB/README.md

 4  Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).

-5 Go to Global Elements and set the recently created user with password and database name for the Mongo DB connector.
+5 Go to Global Elements and set the recently created user "mule" with password "mule" and database name "customers" for the Mongo DB connector.

 6 **Create a folder** called *input* under src/main/resources and copy the input.csv file into the input folder